GoogleCloudPlatform/iot-smart-home-cloud/README.md

 1. Select **Setup** → **Invocation** and give your action a name.
 1. Create a unique client id and secret that you will assign to Google for use during smart home account linking.
+   To create go to Cloud Console > APIs and Services > Credentials.
+Then Click create credentials.

    ```
    $ export CLIENT_ID=my-client-id